-1.1 This Site Access Appraisal Note has been produced on behalf of in order to review the development potential of land to the west of Wilden Road in Renhold village, Bedfordshire, and provide support in promotion of the site through the Local Plan.
+1.1 This Site Access Appraisal Note has been produced in order to review the development potential of land to the west of Wilden Road in Renhold village, Bedfordshire, and provide support in promotion of the site through the Local Plan.
 Figure 1 below shows the parcel of land under consideration.